GuillevicMyriam/inventory_uncertainty/README.md

 You can check the input Excel file for emissions to see how the structure should be.
 The column structure cannot be modified but the number of rows can be modified as required.

 #### Input uncertainty data
+Input uncertainty data are saved in a specific folder, under "/input_data/input_subxxxx/input_uncertainty".
+For submission 2023, the input uncertainty files are saved at: [`/input_data/input_sub2023/input_uncertainty/`](./input_data/input_sub2023/input_uncertainty/)

-The input uncertainties must be given at the same aggregation level as for the emissions.
+The input uncertainties must be given at the same aggregation level as for the input emissions.
 For each source category, the following information must be provided for activity data and emission factor or, if unknown, for emissions:
 - distribution type: normal, gamma, triangular, uniform;
 - for normal and gamma distributions: standard deviation with a coverage factor of 2;
 - for the triangular distribution: lower edge and upper edge expressed in percentage of the mean (not the values at 2.5% and 97.5% of the distribution);